Updated: Nov 22, 2021

 The most important thing is to make sure the room is safe in case he does get out of bed to explore unattended.
 Cover all outlets, make sure cords are out of reach (including ones on window blinds), make sure windows are locked, and pick up any clutter off the floor so there isn't a tripping hazard.
 Don't forget surrounding rooms in case your child leaves his room (or put up a gate so he can't).

-The transition to a toddler bed is a big one, but it doesn't have to be challenging if you wait until your child is really ready and follow these simple tips to help make it easier on them.
+The transition to a toddler bed is a big one, but it doesn't have to be challenging if you wait until your child is really ready and follow these simple tips to help make it easier on him.

 ~Ashley Bell, pediatric sleep consultant